Trump Is Getting Away With These Dangerous Actions Right Under Our Noses

 WASHINGTON, DC – SEPTEMBER 2: Anti-Trump protesters hold up signs that read “Trump Release the Epstein Files” and “Resist Fascism” as they gather around a Republican Study Committee news conference on U.S. President Donald Trump’s federal takeover of law enforcement in the District Of Columbia on Capitol Hill on September 2, 2025 in Washington, DC.
 Activists are staging multiple protests on Capitol Hill and outside the White House as lawmakers return from summer recess.
 (Photo by Andrew Harnik/Getty Images)

-The federal government took another major step in retaliation to Kirk’s death.
+The federal government took another major step in retaliation for Kirk’s death.
 On Sept.
-22, the White House declared “antifa” a domestic terrorist group.
-The political movement is short for “anti-fascist.”
-It’s widely considered a political movement not an official organization, and does not have any set leadership.
-Trump’s attack to antifa is another example of his attempt to demonize the left while insisting his party is innocent of political violence.
+22, the White House declared “Antifa” a domestic terrorist group.
+Short for “anti-fascist,” it’s widely considered a political movement rather than an official organization, and does not have any set leadership.
+Trump’s attack on Antifa is another example of his attempt to demonize the left while insisting his party is innocent of political violence.

 Trump’s on ‘Hating’ His Enemies

-During a speech honoring Charlie Kirk, Trump stated one of the many differences between him and his late ally is that the president “hates” his political enemies.
-And he’s done nothing but show off just how stronger he feels this way.
-From attacking Biden and Harris anytime he gets to declaring his naysayers terrorists and threats to the country, Trump’s stance when it comes down to those against him is clear, and it has only further divided the nation.
+During a speech honoring Charlie Kirk, Trump stated one of the many differences between him and his late ally is that the president “hates” his political enemies, and he shows it every chance he can.
+From attacking Biden and Harris anytime he can to declaring his naysayers terrorists and threats to the country, Trump’s stance when it comes to those against him is clear, and it has only further divided the nation.

 Quietly Erasing Black History